monoxgas/sRDI/README.md

 # sRDI - Shellcode Reflective DLL Injection
 sRDI allows for the conversion of DLL files to position independent shellcode.
+It attempts to be a fully functional PE loader supporting proper section permissions, TLS callbacks, and sanity checks.
+It can be thought of as a shellcode PE loader strapped to a packed DLL.

 Functionality is accomplished via two components:
 - C project which compiles a PE loader implementation (RDI) to shellcode